 But for the app developer, the process is not so quick.
 Or easy.
 In fact, it’s a constant juggling act of timelines and features, codes and bugs, and the amazing ability to test and tweak at the same time!

 So how exactly does an app like Fluent Forever make it from idea to app store?

-To get the answers I went to the source – John Rush, our trusty CTO.
-John joined Fluent Forever as a consultant in the fall of 2017 – with no intention of joining the company permanently – and by May of this year he had officially become the Chief Technology Officer!
+To get the answers, I went to the source: John Rush, our trusty CTO.
+John joined Fluent Forever as a consultant in the fall of 2017, with no intention of joining the company permanently.
+By May of this year, he had officially become the Chief Technology Officer!
 John sees everything in life through the eyes of a programmer (which helps when that’s your job).

 From the tiniest details of how an app feels to the larger structural issues, no stone is left unturned.
 Or bug.

 The Fluent Forever app, like other apps, is based on a source code (which is really just a long chain of text commands).
 The code is stored in a software development system – we use one called Github – where it forms a tree-like structure.
 Each branch of the tree represents a different feature in the app: language choices, picture clicks, flashcard styles, etc.

 To those of us using the app, a flashcard might simply be a flashcard.
 But to John, it is a data structure full of unique properties which must first be determined and then developed.

 Does the flashcard need to have questions and answers?
 Underlined words?
 Flipping capabilities?
 Does it have the option to be right or wrong?
 John has spent the last year working alongside software developer Mokriya to answer these types of questions and create the code that will bring them to life.